Choosing a special school

 Education and measuring progress

 • What subjects do you offer?
-SEN schools might have fewer subjects than a mainstream curriculum.
+Specialist schools might have fewer subjects than a mainstream curriculum.

 • Do you teach or support pupils with life skills and social skills?